ICarly

 iCarly is an American teen sitcom created by Dan Schneider, which originally aired on Nickelodeon from September 8, 2007, to November 23, 2012.

-The series tells the story of Carly Shay (Miranda Cosgrove), a teenager who creates and hosts her own web show called iCarly with her best friends, Sam and Freddie (Jennette McCurdy and Nathan Kress) in the apartment loft that she and her older brother, Spencer (Jerry Trainor) live in.
+The series centers on Carly Shay, a Seattle-based teenager who creates and hosts her own web show called iCarly with her best friends, Sam Puckett and Freddie Benson, in the apartment loft that she and her older brother, Spencer, live in.
 As the web show quickly becomes an internet phenomenon, the characters are tasked with balancing their normal teenage lives with the wacky situations their newfound fame lands them in.
-By the fourth season, their school friend, Gibby (Noah Munck) (Note: Munck played Gibby and had a supporting role for the first three seasons, before being promoted to a main cast member in the fourth season.) also works with them on the web show.
+By the fourth season, their school friend Gibby (Note: Munck played Gibby and had a supporting role for the first three seasons, before being promoted to a main cast member in the fourth season.) also works with them on the web show.

-Schneider was both the showrunner and executive producer, under his Schneider's Bakery label.
-During the first five seasons, the show was taped at Nickelodeon on Sunset before relocating to KTLA Studios in Hollywood for the sixth and final season.
-It was nominated for an Emmy award for Outstanding Children's Program five times.
+It was nominated five times for the Primetime Emmy Award for Outstanding Children's Program.
 Although the show received mixed reviews from critics, it became popular with audiences.
 The January 2010 episode "iSaved Your Life" reached 11.2 million viewers, the second most viewed telecast in Nickelodeon history.

-In December 2020, a revival of the series was ordered by Paramount+ with Cosgrove, Kress and Trainor returning.
-The revival series premiered on June 17, 2021.
+In December 2020, Paramount+ ordered a revival of the series, with Miranda Cosgrove, Nathan Kress, and Jerry Trainor.
+It premiered on June 17, 2021.

 Premise

 When Carly Shay and her best friend Sam Puckett improvise comedy at a school talent show audition, tech-savvy Freddie Benson records it and posts it online without informing them.
-After seeing the girls' strong chemistry and banter, the online audience clamors for more, and thus they decide to create iCarly.
+After seeing the girls' strong chemistry and banter, the online audience clamors for more, and thus they decide to create and host their own web show called iCarly.
 The trio find their normal adolescent lives thrown for a loop when they discover that they have become online sensations as their show – which features talent contests, recipes, problem-solving, and random dancing – garners international accolades.

 Carly lives in Seattle with her adult brother and guardian Spencer and produces the show in a makeshift third-floor studio loft in their apartment.
-Their father, Steven Shay, is a United States Air Force officer stationed on a submarine, and is often mentioned, but only seen during the series' finale episode, "iGoodbye".
+Their father, Steven Shay, is a United States Air Force officer stationed on a submarine, and is often mentioned, but is only seen during the series' finale episode, "iGoodbye".